loreb/zkc-fixes/README.md

 with that version.
 This is a downside of the simple merging strategy.
 The tradeoff being made to prioritize not accidentally deleting data.

+## Remote Backups

+Remote backups can be acheived easily with a few shell scripts and ssh.

+Here is a script to push the local copy of the database:

+    #! /bin/sh

+    scp ~/.local/zkc/zkc.db foo@example.com:~

+Here is a script to pull a remote copy locally:

+    #! /bin/sh

+    scp foo@example.com:~/zkc.db zkc.db

+The idea is that you pull a remote copy locally, but don't overwrite your local copy.
+To get updates from remote run the merge command.

 # License

 GPLv3